What Is Substitution Tapering?

-How Substitution Tapering Helps
+How Substitution Tapering Works

 When a person becomes addicted to a drug or alcohol, the brain becomes accustomed to the presence of the substance in the body.
-In many cases, the neurochemical and other body systems affected by the drug—including the dopamine, GABA, and stress hormone systems—can stop functioning normally as a result of the drug being in the body.
+In many cases, the neurochemical and other systems affected by the drug—including the dopamine, GABA, and stress hormone systems—can stop functioning normally as a result of the drug being in the body.

-Examples of Tapering
+Examples of Substitution Tapering

-Finally, a very well-known type of substitution tapering involves using opioids that are considered to have lower addiction potential to taper down from more addictive opioids like prescription painkillers or heroin.
-This is done to reduce withdrawal symptoms as well as to reduce the occurrence of cravings that can lead to relapse.
+Additionally, a very well-known type of substitution tapering involves the use opioids with lower addiction potential to taper down from more addictive opioids like prescription painkillers or heroin.
+This is done to reduce withdrawal symptoms as well as intense cravings that can lead to relapse.

 Substitution Taper Risks

-Treatment and Substitution Tapering Go Hand in Hand
+Treatment and Substitution Tapering

 - Cognitive therapies to recognize triggers and substitute heathy behaviors for drug use